concord-consortium/wise4-vagrant/README.md

 The first time you do this it will download and cache a 1.2GB vagrant virtual machine image named wise4-trunk which is then used as a base box for the actual vagrant instance you are creating.
 After the wise4-trunk base box is downloaded and cached recreating your local wise4-trunk base box will be much faster.

+The wise4-trunk base box was built using WISE4 vlewrapper svn rev: 2344 and portal svn rev: 3236.
+The base box includes a script in /home/vagrant/src you can manually run to update the svn checkouts of the portal and vlewrapper projects, build them with maven, and deploy them to tomcat.

 After the vagrant up command has completed without error try opening wise4:

     $ open http://localhost:8080/webapp/index.html